1904 Cardiganshire County Council election: Election of Aldermen

-By-elections
+1904 by-elections following the election of aldermen

 At Cilcennin and Llanfarian Conservative candidates were elected unopposed to fill Liberal vacancies.
 While one local paper said it 'spoke well' of the Liberals to allow political opponents to take the two seats, including that previously held by the sitting Liberal MP, it also reflected the decline of partisan politics in the county since 1889.

 Aberaeron by-election

 Following Lima Jones's election as alderman, three candidates contested the by-election.